noisebridge/rfid-access-control/software/firmware/README.md

 already there and I have 8kiB to waste (also, I tell the linker to throw out unused stuff as much as possible).

+Uses the SPI port and part of port B.

 LCD
 ---
 If this terminal should have an LCD to display messages or interact wit the